What is seasonal influenza?

-How much does this service cost
+How much does this service cost?

 The price of the Flu vaccination varies based on your age and your medical history.
-Please ask your local LloydsPharmacy team if you are eligible for a Free Vaccination.

-How does the service work in 2020?
+How does the service work in 2023?

 There is a short questionnaire you need to complete, and it is best that this is done in advance of your flu vaccination.
 Your local Lloydspharmacy will give you the leaflet to complete in advance or you can download it from our website.
 It is best this is handed in to the pharmacy in advance of your flu vaccination to reduce the amount of time required in Pharmacy during your Flu vaccination appointment.
 You can download the form below.